OpenAstronomy/packaging-guide/docs/minimal.rst

-To include the license in your package, create a file called LICENSE and paste the license text into it, making sure that you update the copyright year, authors, and any other required filelds
+To include the license in your package, create a file called LICENSE and paste the license text into it, making sure that you update the copyright year, authors, and any other required fields

 .. _readme: